Wyvernix/sadbot/README.md

 **!permit**

 Will permit a user against one occurrence of a ban.
+Times out after 5 minutes.

 **!quote**